Codium-ai/pr-agent/CONFIGURATION.md

 ```

 ### Working from CLI
-When running from source (CLI), your local configuration file will be initially used.
+When running from source (CLI), your local configuration file will be used.

 Examples for invoking the different tools via the CLI: